albionlawrence/fluid_lectures/Book/_build/html/_sources/chapter3/igw.md

 with a density increasing with depth, so that bouyancy forces act on fluid parcels.
 (For frequencies close to the "inertial frequency"
-$f = 2\Omega\sin\theta$, where $\Omega$ is the rotational frequency of he earth, and $\theta$ the latitutde, these are called *inertia-gravity waves*; in these the Coriolis foce plays an important role in the wave dynamics.)
+$f = 2\Omega\sin\theta$, where $\Omega$ is the rotational frequency of the earth, and $\theta$ the latitude, these are called *inertia-gravity waves*; in these the Coriolis force plays an important role in the wave dynamics.)

-In the ocean, the main driver of such waves is a combination of wind exciting waves at the inertial frequency, and tidal forcing interacting with complex bottom topography.
+In the ocean, the main driver of such waves is a combination of te wind exciting waves at the inertial frequency, and tidal forcing interacting with complex bottom topography.
 Subsequent nonlinear interactions in the ocean -- interactions between waves, interactions between waves and turbulent